FAQs Hip Surgery

 Do I need TED hose (compression stockings)?

 Most patients do not need compression stockings after surgery.
 They do not help prevent blood clots, but may be helpful in reducing swelling for select patients.

 Do I need an ice machine after Surgery?

 Ice machines can aid in recovery after total hip replacement.
 Cold Therapy via an intermittent pneumatic compression (IPC) and motorized cold therapy (MCT) machine is very beneficial following a total knee arthroplasty.
 MCT circulates cold water through a wrap over the injury or surgical site.
 Some of the benefits of MCT include: decreased postoperative discomfort, swelling, inflammation, and narcotic use, provides a consistent, comfortable and safe temperature for hours, and enables patients to control and self-regulate pain management at home.
 IPC mimics natural muscle contractions to increase blood flow, oxygen, and mechanically flush edema from the affected site.
 When combined with cold therapy, IPC has shown to: decrease analgesic drug requirements, improve range of motion (ROM) during post op recovery, provide better pain control and improve post operative recovery.
 We provide ice machines through our office.
 Unfortunately, we cannot bill your insurance for this item so it will be an out of pocket expense.
 Contact Dr. Hickman's office to inquire about purchasing an ice machine.

 What about dental work after joint replacement?

+All dental appointments should be avoided for the first 3 months following surgery unless in an emergency.
 Antibiotics before dental work are not necessary unless a tooth is being extracted for an infection or major periodontal procedures such as gum or bone surgery.
 They are not necessary for cleanings, cavity fillings, tooth crowns, or other routine exams.